 We can be rightly proud of UK business organisations much of the time.
 However, on occasion, business decision makers fall short of what society expects.
 Those at the top may lose touch with what really matters - namely the need to demonstrate exemplary values and integrity in both their business decisions and their personal behaviours.
-As a result, we have recently observed scandals and controversies which have exerted a negative effect on the esteem in which business is held.
+As a result, we have in recent years observed scandals and controversies which have exerted a negative effect on the esteem in which business is held.
 In the absence of public trust, businesses may find that their freedom to forge their own destiny is increasingly called into question.

 The purpose of this Code is to help UK business win back that trust by embedding the values that are already adopted as a matter of course by most responsible business leaders.
 Written by directors for directors, it offers a roadmap that can help individual directors make the right decisions for themselves and their organisations, often in the face of complex challenges and trade-offs.
 The Code represents a voluntary commitment and is not intended to hold back directors or create a new burden of compliance.
-Most of the undertakings contained within the Code are matters of common sense.
+During the public consultation exercise, conducted in summer 2024, the Code received strong endorsement from the overwhelming majority of respondents, and most agreed that the undertakings contained within the Code are matters of common sense.
 However, at crucial moments, when key decisions have to be made, the Code may serve as a useful tool that directors can refer to when asking themselves the question: what would a responsible director do in this situation?

-Lord (lain) McNicol Chair, IoD Code

-of Conduct Commission
+Lord (lain) McNicol Chair, IoD Code of Conduct Commission